-COZ GREENOP (CEO & FOUNDER)
+COZ GREENOP (CEO)

-Coz is an award-winning producer, writer and director.
+Coz is an award-winning writer and director.

 His second feature ‘Dark Beacon’ starring April Pearson (Skins) was released in 2018 by Gravitas Ventures after a successful festival circuit in 2017 winning multiple awards including Best Film, Best Actress and Best Cinematography at the American Horror Film Festival and Best Director, Best Actress, Best Cinematography at The International Film Festival of Wales.

-'House Red' is Coz’s third feature and is currently in post production after shooting took place in Tuscany, Italy in late 2017.
+'House Red' is Coz’s third feature.
+The film was acquired by a studio in Hollywood and is due for release at the end of 2022.
 The film has a host of stars including Natasha Hendstrige (Species, The Whole Nine Yards) Tamer Hassan (Football Factory, The Business, Layer Cake) and Clara Padget (Black Sails, Fast and Furious 6).

 Coz most recently shot 2 short films back to back.
 'Sweet Street' was completed in March 2020 and is currently on the festival circuit and has been selected to show at the BAFTA and BIFA qualifying Norwich Film Festival as well as BAFTA and BIFA qualifying British Urban Film Festvial.
 His 35mm short 'Velvet' is an official selection at the 2020 Oscar qualifying HollyShorts in Los Angeles and Geena Davis's Bentonville Film Festival.